vancouver bujinkan ninjutsu image

 • Keep jewelery to a minimum.
 Wearing finger rings and earrings is potentially very dangerous and to be avoided.

 • Please make every effort to wear the appropriate rank to class.
-If you have questions regarding the appropriate belt/badge, please check 'About the Bujinkan' or ask your instructors.
+If you have questions regarding the appropriate belt/badge, please ask your instructors.

 • Attitude